-Code M17VZA06 ECTS Credit 6 Module Title: APPLIED VENTURE VALUATION Important information: Primarily the course will be offered for full-time master students only, and in case the courses will not be full, then it will be available for everyone.
-Term: spring Module Leader: Dr. András Tak Associate prof essor Office Hours: Wednesday 8:00- 09:00 Telephone: +36-72/501-59 99, 23277 E-mail: takacsandras@ktk.pte. hu Short Description: The objective of this course is to discuss the content of financial statements coming frominternational accounting systems (US GAAP, IFRS), and then to build up students' ability to appropriately select and apply different valuation methods and thus to determine theintrinsic value of any company, with a special focus on the International Valuation Standards (IVS).
-Sessions (weeks): 14 ļ 1-2.
-The structure and content of financial statements, the main valuation rules and the presentation of transactions under the Hungarian Accounting System (HAS), structure and content of financial statements under the US Generally Accepted Accounting Principles (US GAAP) and under the International Financial Reporting Standards (IFRS).
-3. Consolidated statements, the process of consolidation.
-4. The necessity of company valuation.
-Basic principles.
-5. Analysis of financial statements based on financial ratios.
-6. Midterm exam.
+Code M17VZ ZA06 ECTS Credit 6 Module Title: APPLIED VENTURE VALUATION Term: spring Module Lea der: Dr. András Takác s, Habil, PhD.
+Office Hours: Wednesday 8:00-09:00 Associate profess sor · Telephone: +36-72/501-599, 23277 E-mail: takacsandras@ktk.pte.hu Short Description: international acc to appropriately The objective of this course is to discuss the content of financial statements coming from international accounting systems (US GAAP, IFRS), and then to build up students' ability to appropriately select and apply different valuation methods and thus to determine the intrinsic value of any company, with a special focus on the International Valuation Standards (IVS).
+Sessions (w eeks): 14 1-2.
+The structure and content of financial statements, the main valuation rules and the presentation of transactions under the Hungarian Accounting System (HAS), structure and content of financial statements under the US Generally Accepted Accounting Principles (US GAAP) and under the International Financial Reporting Standards (IFRS). cture and content of financial 3.
+Consolida ted statements, th e process of consoli dation.
+4. The neces sity of company va luation.
+Basic princi ples.
+5. Analysis o s of financial statements based on financial ratios.
+6. Midterm 6 exam.
 Net asset-based methods: liquidation value, book value, substantial value.
-7. Valuation with multiples.
+7. Valuation on with multiples.
 Discounted Earnings and Discounted Cash Flow (DCF) methods.
 8. Combined methods.
 Discounts applied in valuation.
 Value added based methods.
-Comparison of different valuation techniques.
-Choosing the right method.
-9-10.
+Comparison different valuation techniques.
+Choosing the right method. based methods.
+Comparison of 9-10.
 International Valuation Standards 2017 (IVS 2017).
 10. Guest lecture.
 11. Discussion of valuation problems based on IVS 2017.
 1213.
 Working out students' own valuation tool.
-14. Summary of the semester, practicing for the final exam.
-Rationale IncludingAims: This module aims to develop the students' competence in applying a range of skills in the field of international accounting and company valuation.
-Based on the students' existing accounting knowledge the module will help them to further develop their analytical and critical powers in relation to accounting and valuation, especially focusingon start-ups and companies in early stages of their lifecycle.
-Learning Upon completion of this module the student will Outcomes: Knowledge Explain the structure and content of IFRS-based financial statements omeuge Appraise the process of consolidation and the special features of consolidated statements Differentiate the most widely used company valuation methods, the advantages and disadvantages of these and the typical situations in which different methods can be used Understand the main valuation principles stated in IVS 2017 Learning Outcomes: evaluate the financial position of any companies based on financial statements Skills create, analyse and interpret accounting information in order to support the management's decision making judge the business situations in which company valuation is needed, accuratelydetermine the parameters required and find the combination of methods that fit the given situation create valuation reports compatible with IVS 2017 Teaching and Learning Strategies: The teaching strategy applied is a mix of lectures, seminar discussions and case studies.
+14. Summary Summary of the semester, practicing for the final exam.
+Rationale Aims: ation.
+Based on the students' hem to further develop their d valuation, especially focusing Learning Ou tcomes: Upon completion of this module the student will Knowledge Explain the structure and content of IFRS-based financial statements Appraise the process of consolidation and the special features of consolidated statements Differentiate the most widely used company valuation methods, the advantages and disadvantages of these and the typical situations in which different methods can be used Understand the main valuation principles stated in IVS 2017

+Learning Outcomes: Skills evaluate the financial position of any companies based on financial statements create, analyse and interpret accounting information in order to support the management's decision making judge the business situations in which company valuation is needed, accurately determine the parameters required and find the combination of methods that fit the given situation create valuation reports compatible with IVS 2017 Teaching and Learning Strategies: The teaching strategy applied is a mix of lectures, seminar discussions and case studies.
 Individual work as well as group work is required.
-Assessment Midterm exam (4-8) - 20% (45 minutes) Scheme: Project work (1-5) - 30% Final exam (4-8) - 50% (75 minutes) Core Learning Material: Dr. TAKÁCS, A.: "Applied Venture Valuation", University of Pécs, Faculty of Business and Economics, 2019 (electronic learning material) [downloadable in pdf format from 'Neptun'] Further Reading Material: DAMODARAN, A.: "Investment Valuation: Tools and Techniques for Determining the Value of Any Asset", Second Edition, Wiley, 2002 KOLLER, T. - GOEDHART, M. - WESSELS, D.: "Valuation: Measuring and Managing the Value of Companies", 5th Edition, McKinsey & Company Inc., 2010
+Assessment Scheme: Midterm exam (4-8) - 20% (45 minutes) Project work (1-5) - 30% Final exam (4-8) - 50% (75 minutes) Core Learning Material: Dr. TAKÁCS, A.: "Applied Venture Valuation", University of Pécs, Faculty of Business and Economics, 2019 (electronic learning material) [downloadable in pdf format from 'Neptun'] Further Reading Material: DAMODARAN, A.: "Investment Valuation: Tools and Techniques for Determining the Value of Any Asset", Second Edition, Wiley, 2002 KOLLER, T. - GOEDHART, M. - WESSELS, D.: "Valuation: Measuring and Managing the Value of Companies", 5th Edition, McKinsey & Company Inc., 2010